The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022.

 Tony was convicted of supplying and offering to supply a controlled drug in January 2016.
 He received a five-year prison sentence.

-Under the existing legislation, Tony’s conviction will never be spent.
-It will always appear on a basic DBS certificate, and he will always need to disclose it when applying for jobs or when taking out an insurance policy.
+Under the previous rules, Tony’s conviction would never be spent.
+It would always appear on a basic DBS certificate, and he would always need to disclose it when applying for jobs or when taking out an insurance policy.

-When PCSC comes into effect in 2023, Tony’s conviction will become spent in January 2028 (five-year sentence + seven years).
+After the PCSC changes, Tony’s conviction will become spent in January 2028 (five-year sentence + seven years).

 More information